sertalpbilal/rocket_league_analytics/README.md

 Losses          96            76          20

-Execution time in seconds:  4.20
+Execution time in seconds:  7.02
 ```

 NOTE: Execution time also includes the time taken to display the dashboard.
 However it may then take another second or so to populate the plots in the dashboard.
+In this case it also takes into account how long it took to crop each individual chart image.